ran-jit/tomcat-cluster-redis-session-manager/README.md

 	* **&#60;&#47;session-config&#62;**

 ### Note:
-  * The Redis session manager supports, both single redis master and redis cluster based on the redis.properties configuration.
+  * Supports, single and multi-node redis cluster based on the RedisDataCache.properties configuration.